 1. Use Aerobic Exercise To Elevate Your Thought Leadership.

-Neuroscientist Kirk Ericson from the University of Pittsburgh found that new growth in brain cells is enhanced by the production of the protein BDNF, produced during aerobic exercise.
-The 2011 study further establishes consistent aerobic exercise improves your cognitive functioning.
+Neuroscientist Kirk Ericson from the University of Pittsburgh found that new growth in brain cells is enhanced by the protein BDNF, produced during aerobic exercise.
+The 2011 study further establishes that regular aerobic exercise improves your cognitive functioning.

 The results prove that 20 minutes of aerobic exercise 4 – 6 times a week will produce BDNF in your body, stimulating the growth of new stem cells in your brain, which grow into fully functioning neurons and lead to better brain function.

-The leadership lesson here is you will be able to make better executive decisions and create more effective patterns of thinking as you age by adopting a regime that includes consistent aerobic exercise.
+The leadership lesson here is that you will be able to make better executive decisions and create more effective thinking patterns as you age by adopting a regime that includes regular aerobic exercise.